 Board Meeting Agendas

 The Chair and Superintendent will develop the agenda for Board meetings.
 The agenda will include all matters expected to come before the Board at the meeting.
-The agenda for regular monthly meetings will be available upon request and will be posted at the meeting site.
-Board members will be provided with the agenda and all supporting documentation.
+The agenda for regular monthly meetings will be available upon request and will be posted at the meeting site at least one week before the meeting.
+Board members will be provided with the agenda and all supporting documentation at least 72 hours before the meeting.

 The Board will use a consent agenda procedure, and the agenda will be followed once approved.
 The Board will depart from the agenda only when it becomes necessary to do so, as determined by a majority of Board members present.